Tomáš Topinka

 Tomáš Topinka (born 5 June 1974) is a former motorcycle speedway rider from the Czech Republic.
 He earned 16 international caps for the Czech Republic national speedway team.

 Career

-He participated in Speedway World Cups for Czech Republic team.
+Topinka participated in Speedway World Cups for Czech Republic team.
 He rode in the British leagues from 1993 to 2011 and was a King's Lynn Stars regular for 15 years.

-In 1996, he was part of the Oxford Cheetahs four that won the Premier League Four-Team Championship, which was held on 4 August 1996, at the East of England Arena.
+In 1996, Topinka was part of the Oxford Cheetahs four that won the Premier League Four-Team Championship, which was held on 4 August 1996, at the East of England Arena.